 This article is about how glossophobia comes about - what are the factors that cause nervousness (experienced by most of us) to morph into something more extreme?

 I ask all my clients to complete a pre-course questionnaire.
-Although I don’t ask a direct question about how their anxiety started, almost all of them end up explaining this anyway.
+Although I don’t ask a direct question about how their anxiety started, many of them end up explaining this anyway.
 I have grouped their explanations into one or more of five categories.

 They have had a traumatic experience